mfroeling/QMRITools-website/pages/bids_entsuf.md

   - `_mean`: The geometric mean of each b-value.
   - `_den`: The denoised dwi data.
   - `_reg`: The registered dwi data.
-  - `_sig`: The noise sigma estimated using PCA denosing.
+  - `_sig`: The noise sigma estimated using PCA denoising.
   - `_snr`: The SNR map per volume.
   - `_snr0`: The average SNR of all b = 0 s/mm2 volumes.
 - `dwi_dti`